jacksonlop/90DaysOfDevOps_2026/2026/day-02/Linux-Architecture.md

 **What systemd does and why it matters** -

-  systemd is the init system and service manager used by most modern Linux distributions. first process to run.
-  When Linux starts, the kernel starts systemd as PID 1. systemd then starts and manages important system services.
+  systemd is usually the first user-space process started by the Linux kernel.
+It runs as PID 1. systemd then starts and       manages important system services.

   For example  -
   Linux boots